DanielRitter96/DanielRitter96.github.io/src/chapter_1.md

 ### Symbolize
 Similarly, to the synonymy case, in the same example figure, the belt is described to symbolize a leash.
-Following the same approach the relation between the belt and leash (renamed belt copy) has the prefix *sym* with the relation *used as*.
+Following the same approach the relation between the belt and leash (renamed belt copy) has the prefix *sym* with the most fittong simple relation e.g. *used as* or *is*.

 ### Implications
 Furthermore, the phrase *story of Saint George and the dragon* in the same example figure below is in itself a entity that also implies the existence other entities.
 Those are *Saint George* together with *dragon*.
 This leads to three annotations instead of just one.
 The correct prefix for these cases is *impl* and since this applies to the entities rather than the relations it has be prepended on the entity meta string.